bahadiremirkizilay/realsupplydemand/README.md

 # Supply Demand Analysis Tool

-This project is a tool that helps determine supply and demand levels by analyzing stock market data.
+This project aims to analyze a given dataset to identify the most frequently repeated values.
+The analysis module, named "RealSupplyDemand", highlights the data points that occur most often.
+The more frequently a value appears, the more significant it becomes.

+These high-frequency levels behave like real supply and demand zones, making them critical for making strategic decisions or deriving insights from the data.
+Additionally, these values are suitable for use in both low time frames (minute, hour) and high time frames (day, week).

+Note: When selecting the start and end dates, choosing a wider time range will provide more accurate and reliable results.
+Example: start date: 2024-01-01, end date: 2025-04-01

 The project consists of two main components:

 1. Stock data retrieval and analysis tool
 2. Duplicate value analysis tool